Ik0ri4n/google-ctf-22-write-ups/appnotedottxt/writeup.md

 **The flagXX file versions contain the letters a-z, {, C, T, F, 0, 1, 3, 7, } and \_**.
 The file hi.txt however contains the text:

-> There's more to it than meets the eye...
+> Find the needle in the haystack...

 Analyzing the file with `binwalk` confirms that the archive entries for all of these files exist.
 However the zip format is obviously manipulated in such a way that they are not extracted.